Our Numbers

 Discretionary Spending

-When reporting discretionary spending, NPP uses the above categories but excludes spending for mandatory programs like Social Security, Medicare, food stamps, and many services for veterans.
+When reporting discretionary spending, NPP uses the above categories for discretionary spending only.

 Tax Day and Your Tax Receipt